alexirpan/alexirpan.github.io/_posts/2016-01-20-mysteryhunt.markdown

 {: .centered }

 <pre class="hidden">
-This is a straightforward identify, sort, index, solve puzzle.
+This is a barebones identify, sort, index, solve puzzle.
 Not very interesting, but it gets the job done, and I didn't want to make something too complicated.

 There are 7 given numbers, and 7 puzzles are linked.
 Furthermore, sometimes the post spells out numbers and sometimes it doesn't.
-The comment that you'll need more numbers should sound a bit fishy.
+The comment that you'll need more numbers should also sound fishy.

-If you look closer, every paragraph linking a puzzle has exactly one number spelled out in words.
-Every other paragraph uses digits The numbers are five, five, two, eight, five, forty, and twenty-five.
+If you read carefully, every paragraph linking a puzzle has exactly one number spelled out in words.
+Every other paragraph uses digits.
+The numbers are five, five, two, eight, five, forty, and twenty-five.
 Index the number into each of those paragraphs to get the clue phrase